lue-bird/elm-language-server-rs/README.md

 - inline GLSL blocks

 ## TODO
-- hover and go to definition for let declared variables (and pattern introduced bindings?)
+- hover and go to definition and rename for let declared variables and pattern-introduced bindings
-- rename type variable, let declared variable and patten-introduced binding
 - autocomplete
 - incremental reparsing
 - partial parsing